NSLS-II/PyXRF/docs/installation.rst

 ============

 PyXRF is supported for Python 3.6 and 3.7 in Linux/Mac/Windows systems.
-The easiest way to install PyXRF is to load it into Conda environment from :code:`nsls2forge` Anaconda channel.
+The easiest way to install PyXRF is to load it into a Conda environment from :code:`nsls2forge` Anaconda channel.
 Installation instructions are identical for all supported OS.

 1. Install `Conda <https://www.anaconda.com/distribution>`_.
 Select Python 3.7 version.
-   Anaconda package is recommended to casual users because it installs the entire scientific python stack.
+   Anaconda package is recommended to casual users because it installs the entire scientific Python stack.
 Advanced users may consider installing `Miniconda <http://conda.pydata.org/miniconda.html>`_ since it is a much smaller download (~400 MB vs. ~20 MB).

-2. Open terminal (Linux/Mac) or start Anaconda Prompt from Windows Start Menu (Windows).
+2. Open a terminal (Linux/Mac) or start Anaconda Prompt from Windows Start Menu (Windows).

 3. Create a new Conda environment (e.g. :code:`pyxrf-env`) with Python 3.6 or 3.7: